xiaweijie1996/comparative_analysis_for_data_agumentaion/README.md

 *Data Augmentation*: To simulate different levels of data availability, we train generative models using `data_dict_x.pickle` files with varying values of `x`.
 The generated synthetic data is then leveraged for training higher-level models, such as those used for forecasting.Folder `data_augmentation` contains algorithms used for data augmentation.

 *Prediction*: The augmented data is consequently used for training higher-level models.

-## Examples
-[svr_predictor.py](https://github.com/xiaweijie1996/comparative_analysis_for_data_agumentaion/blob/main/exp_pred/svr/svr_predictor.py) contains a example of how to use the current pipline.
+Folder `exp_pred` contains algorithms used for prediction.

 ## Original Dataset